kwaldenphd/football-exhibits/README.md

 <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license"><img style="border-width: 0;" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" alt="Creative Commons License" /></a>
 This tutorial was written by Katheirne Walden and is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

+Sections of the "StoryMaps" subsection (in "Workflows") were edited and developed by University of Notre Dame doctoral candidate [Jacob Swisher](https://jacobmswisher.github.io/).

 # Table of Contents

 - [Overview](#overview)